What to Expect on a Youth Work Placement

 • Youth homelessness or crisis accommodation services

-• Mental health and drug/alcohol programs
+• Mental health and alcohol and other drugs programs

-Placements help you understand the diversity of the sector — from one-on-one mentoring to group facilitation and community engagement.
+Placements help you understand the diversity of the sector, from one-on-one mentoring to group facilitation and community engagement.

 Building Core Skills for Success

-• Active listening and empathy — hearing what young people say (and don’t say)
+• Active listening and empathy, hearing what young people say (and don't say)

-• Professional communication — writing case notes and reports accurately
+• Professional communication, writing case notes and reports accurately

-• Team collaboration — working with counsellors, teachers, and community partners
+• Team collaboration, working with counsellors, teachers, and community partners

 Preparation Before Your Placement